yigit/android-priority-jobqueue/README.md

 </dependency>
 ```

-You can also [download][5] library jar, sources and javadoc from Maven Central.
+You can also [download][5] library jar, sources and Javadoc from Maven Central.

 We highly recommend checking how you can configure job manager and individual jobs.
 * [Configure job manager][10]